Jane's Addiction (1985-1991, 1997, 2001-2004, 2008-present): a Funk Metal band from Los Angeles, California, USA.

 Jane's Addiction performed at the first-ever NME Awards USA on April 23, 2008, with the reunited core line-up of Perry Farrell, Dave Navarro, Eric Avery and Stephen Perkins.

-The box-set, A Cabinet of Curiosities, was then released to accompany the previous NIN tour of April 2009.
+The box-set, A Cabinet of Curiosities, was then released to accompany the previous Nine Inch Nails tour of April 2009.
 It was later confirmed by Dave Navarro on his Dark Matter radio program that McKagan had now joined on a permanent basis.
 The new lineup made their debut at Perry Farrell's 51st birthday celebration.

 The Great Escape Artist followed in 2011.